binipringle/torts/_texts/0-outline.md

 - {:.indent-4}(1)	Where a substantive right is conditioned upon SOL -> substantive
 - {:.indent-4}(2)	Where a substantive right is not conditioned upon SOL -> procedural

+*If SOL is substantive, Federal Court applies it.
+If SOL is procedural, Federal Court will not apply it.
+Instead, I think the Federal Court will come up with a law.*

 (d)	Once applicable state law is determined, the federal court must apply the law as the forum state court would
 - {:.indent-3}(i)	The federal court cannot make its own independent judgment on the construction of the law